waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance & Escalation:** I must perform maintenance (notepad, agents) and fix tools *immediately* when a manual approach fails repeatedly.
 Deferring these actions is a critical process failure.
 My repeated failure to fix my `path_planner` and `battle_strategist_agent` are prime examples of this lapse.
 - **Combat Confirmation Bias:** I must actively try to *disprove* my hypotheses.
 I wasted significant time assuming my agents were correct because I was seeking confirmation, rather than testing their limits and questioning my own assumptions.
+My repeated attempts to RUN from battle in the mansion trap, despite it being counterproductive, is a key example of this failure.
 - **Agent & Tool Trust is Mandatory (but requires verification):** I MUST trust my custom agents' and tools' advice, but this trust must be earned through verification.
 When an agent fails, it must be refined immediately.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.